Phone-GWP-group

 Who is responsible for paying the tax?

-Two main groups are responsible for paying plastic packaging tax – importers and manufacturers.
+There are two main groups that are responsible for paying for the Plastic Packaging Tax: importers and manufacturers.

 The tax payable only applies to the weight of the plastic packaging, although all plastic packaging (even that which contains 30% or more recycled material) counts towards the 10-tonne threshold.